PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-12 05:20:22
+Last updated: 2024-04-12 05:21:29
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby